aydanmckay/ASTR490/README.md

 config.ini contains multiple sections for the different ways to produce images.
-The options are producing a catalog of the entire sky without specifying what is contained in the images, a catalog of a subsection of the sky without specifying what is contained in the images, a catalog of known HII Regions, a catalog based on coordinates given in the file, and a catalog verified to be containing no HII Regions.
+The options are producing a catalog of the entire sky without specifying what is contained in the images, a catalog of a subsection of the sky without specifying what is contained in the images, a catalog of known HII Regions, a catalog of Planetary Nebulae, a catalog of Supernova Remnants, a catalog based on coordinates given in the file, and a catalog verified to be containing no HII Regions.
 These are separated into sections easily identifiable in the file

-The config.ini file will need to be updated to match the directory of the location of the database ("'db'") and the output directory ("'outputdir'") for the device it is running on. *** Need to change the config_object_file parameter in main() from displayregion.py to where the config file is located as well ***
+The config.ini file will need to be updated to match the directory of the location of the database ("'db'") and the output directory ("'outputdir'") for the device it is running on.

-displayregion.py implements the config.ini file to create either the singular image or catalog of images to be used as the test/dev set by the ML code.
-The actual pixel values for flux can be returned in the form of .fits files, and a 3-color image is returned in the form of a .pdf file.
+displayregion.py implements the config.ini file to create either the singular image or catalog of images to be used as the train/test/dev set by the ML code.
+The actual pixel values for flux can be returned in the form of .fits files, and a 3-color image is returned in the form of a .png file.

 runner.py has been removed and now displayregion.py can be used by itself calling parameters from the command line pointing to where the config.ini file is and the